-- The oil level in the hydraulic circuit must be checked with cold oil and the machine positioned on level ground, with retracted bucket and arm cylinders and the bucket teeth resting on the ground. - If it is necessary to top up, stop the engine and then eliminate the residual pressures present in the equipment (move the controls more than once) and in the tank by slowly loosening the filling cap.

-The oil level must be visible through the gauge (1) positioned on the tank and must be included between the MIN. and MAX. marks.
+The oil level in the hydraulic circuit must be checked with cold oil and the machine positioned on level ground, with retracted bucket and arm cylinders and the bucket teeth resting on the ground; the oil level must be visible through the gauge (1) positioned on the tank and must be included between the MIN. and MAX. marks.

-If the level is near the MIN. mark, top up through the filler (2) with the prescribed hydraulic oil (see "4.3 FUEL, COOLANT AND LUBRICANTS"); put back the filling cap.
+To top up, use the suitable hydraulic oil.
+(See "4.3 FUEL, COOLANT AND LUBRICANTS").